evansuva/CryptocurrencyCabal/web/latex/midterm-latex.md

 To demonstrate its solvency, a bitcoin exchange may need to publish a proof of its total liabilities (that is, the amount of funds it owes to customers).
-One proposal for doing this is by recording all of the customer accounts in a Merkle tree where each leave records one account:
+One proposal for doing this is by recording all of the customer accounts in a Merkle tree where each leaf records one account:

 $$
 v_i = balance_i   $$